mmp/pbrt-v4/README.md

   * Most of the low-level sampling code has been factored out into stand-alone functions for easier reuse.
 Also, functions that invert many sampling techniques are provided.
-  * Unit tests have been substantially increased.
+  * Unit test coverage has been substantially increased.

 We have also made a refactoring pass throughout the entire system, cleaning up various APIs and data types to improve both readability and usability.